 The JMRI DS64 Configuration tool lets you configure the internal options of a Digitrax DS64 Stationary Decoder directly from your computer running JMRI.

-To open this tool select "Configure DS64" from the LocoNet menu.
+To open this tool select "Configure DS64" from the LocoNet menu for the connection this DS64 is attached to.

 Selecting the DS64 board